mcjazzyfunky/archived-php-prelude/README.md

 # php-prelude

-A PHP library that makes daily programming much easier by providing concise facade APIs for some important aspects of application development
+A PHP library that makes daily programming much easier by providing concise APIs for some important aspects in application development

 Features:

-- Very nice way to handle lazy sequences
+- A very nice way to handle lazy sequences
 - Most APIs are provided as fluent interfaces
-- Exceptions will be thrown on errors, no need to check return values for being false
+- Exceptions will be thrown on errors, no need to check return values whether they are false
 - IO operations can be run without taking care about opening and closing resources
 - Database operations and queries are performed without handling things like database connections or preparing statements explicitly
 - Database transaction commits and rollbacks will be executed automatically depending on the success/result of an operation
+- Simple DSL for generating CSV exports

 # Contents
 * [Introduction](#introduction)